ljcooke/see/README.rst

         .max                .microseconds       .min
         .resolution         .seconds            .total_seconds()

-This reveals some information about the ``timedelta`` object, such as:
+Here we can discover some things about it, such as:

 * The object is a class.
 * You can add something to it with the ``+`` operator.